Pandit Deendayal Energy University

-Pandit Deendayal Energy University has been awarded Scientific & Industrial Research Organization (SIRO) recognition by Department of Scientific and Industrial Research, Ministry of Science & Technology, Government of India.
+Pandit Deendayal Energy University (PDEU) has been awarded Scientific & Industrial Research Organization (SIRO) recognition by Department of Scientific and Industrial Research, Ministry of Science & Technology, Government of India.

-PDEU has been ranked as no. 1 Private University in Gujarat and has received "Centre of Excellence Status" (in Principle) by Government of Gujarat.
+PDEU has been ranked as No. 1 University in Gujarat (by Gujarat State Ranking Frameworks) and has received "Centre of Excellence Status" (in Principle) by Government of Gujarat.

 The university has four schools, located on the same campus.
-The schools include the School of Energy Technology (SoET)(formerly, School of Petroleum Technology(SPT)), the School of Technology (SoT), the School of Management (SoM) (formerly, School of Petroleum Management), and the School of Liberal Studies (SLS).
-The President of University Board of Governors is Dr. Mukesh Ambani and the Chairman of the Standing Committee is Dr. HAsmukh Adhia.
+The schools include the School of Energy Technology (SoET)(formerly, School of Petroleum Technology), the School of Technology (SoT), the School of Management (SoM) (formerly, School of Petroleum Management), and the School of Liberal Studies (SLS).
+The President of University Board of Governors is Mukesh Ambani and the Chairman of the Standing Committee is Dr. Hasmukh Adhia.

-The university also has its own one megawatt solar power plant.
-The Government of Gujarat has decided to set up an international Centre of Excellence in Automobile at PDPU with investment of Rs.
-150 Crores (US$ 25M) in joint venture with Maruti Suzuki.
+The university also has its own 1 megawatt solar power plant.
+The Government of Gujarat has set up an International Automobile Centre of Excellence near PDPU with investment of Rs.
+150 Crores (US$25M) in joint venture with Maruti Suzuki.